Understanding LADWP Electric Rates in 2023 | Solar.com

 LADWP electric rate increase history

 As with all utilities – public or private – electricity rates tend to go up over time, and LADWP is no exception.
-And rate hikes were especially steep during the pandemic years of 2020-2022.
+The big question is how fast are rates rising?

-With these rate increases, a Zone 1 customer using 500 kWh per month (thus avoiding Tier 2 & 3 charges) would see their bi-monthly summer bill increase by $138 in just four years – that’s $69 extra dollars per month.
+With the rate increases since 2019, a Zone 1 customer using 500 kWh per month (thus avoiding Tier 2 & 3 charges) has seen their bi-monthly bill increase by $32 – that’s $192 more per year than they paid just 5 years ago.

 Lower your electricity costs with home solar